jkundycki/dsc-mod-1-project-v2-1-online-ds-ft-120919/README.md

 **Next Steps**
 * Explore if there are advantageous release months for our most succesful genres in terms of top profit margin

-<details><summary><span style="font-size:18pt; font-weight:bold">Q3: Are there any trends for the highest profit margin movies based on genre?</span>
+# Q3: Are there any trends for the highest profit margin movies based on genre?

-# Exploration (EDA)
+## Exploration (EDA)
 The three graphs below show a comparison of the release months for movies by genre between all movies for that genre and movies that were in the 500 movies with the highest gross margin.

-# The code below was used to group movies by genre that were in the 500 movies with the highest profit margin:
+## The code below was used to group movies by genre that were in the 500 movies with the highest profit margin:

 ```python
 top500horror = joined_df.loc[(joined_df['Horror'] == 1)  & (joined_df['profit_margin'] >= 0.879158)]['month']